 - Motion to exclude.
 Your attorney may ask that certain evidence be excluded during the case.
 Examples include evidence that was gathered illegally or statements from unreliable witnesses.

 - Motion for change of venue.
-If your case has gathered too much publicity or there are threats to your safety, your personal injury attorney may ask that the trial be moved to another courtroom.
+If your case has gathered too much publicity or threatens your safety, your personal injury attorney may ask that the trial be moved to another courtroom.

 Second Settlement Attempt

-The last pretrial step is mediation, which is another attempt to settle the case out of court.
-The first attempt at out-of-court settlement may have failed, but this does not automatically mean that the second attempt will fail as well.
+The last pretrial step is mediation, another attempt to settle the case out of court.
+The first attempt at out-of-court settlement may have failed, but this does not automatically mean that the second attempt will also fail.
 Certain factors may have convinced the other party that they are better off avoiding court and settling the case through mediation.
 If this fails, it’s time to move onto the trial.

 Personal Injury Trial

-Civil trials all proceed in a similar manner.
+Civil trials all proceed similarly.
 The steps in a Texas personal injury trial are: